hampusklarin/scrapeslides/README.md

 * "name" (becomes heading of slide)
 * "url" (screen scraping destination)

-and then either
+and then pick a technique
-1) "dom" (DOM selector to find specific data, for example "#content"
+1. "dom" (DOM selector to find specific data, for example "#content"
-2) "pdf" (link straight to a PDF file)
+2. "pdf" (link straight to a PDF file)
-3) "filter", which is another JSON object that tries to extract a PDF from the "element", where the "attribute" contains the supplied "contains" text
+3. "filter", which is another JSON object that tries to extract a PDF from the "element", where the "attribute" contains the supplied "contains" text

-For every source "css" is optional, which gets injected as inline styles to prettify any HTML retrieved from the source.
+* "css" (optional, gets injected as inline styles to prettify the HTML retrieved)